 — Drew Blas, Director, Internal Engineering at Betterment.

-“For Zero Trust, strongDM is an amazing tool.
-BYOD, within the company, outside—wherever you need to go you can access the data in a secure way.” - Ali Kahn, CISO, Better
+“For Zero Trust, StrongDM is an amazing tool.
+BYOD, within the company, outside—wherever you need to go you can access the data in a secure way.” - Ali Khan, CISO, Better

 Now it’s your turn.